The Mining Industry’s Production Crisis

 - Insufficient Planning Detail

 Workforce efficiency is not just about filling positions; it’s about ensuring proficiency.
 Recruitment efforts should focus on targeted hiring while automation can supplement gaps in the labor force.
-However, success in these areas also depends on a structured training and proficiency validation system that ensures workers have the right skills and capabilities to maximize productivity and increase production output. - Capacity Bottlenecks
+Finally ongoing training is required to make the most of your existing workforce.
+However, success in these areas also depends on a structured training and proficiency validation system that ensures workers have the right skills and capabilities required by the Mine Plan to maximize productivity and increase production output. - Capacity Bottlenecks

 Integrated planning and scheduling are critical to avoiding bottlenecks.
-By implementing AI-driven forecasting tools and detailed resource allocation, companies can anticipate operational constraints before they occur.
+Implementing AI-driven forecasting tools and improving resource allocation, will help companies anticipate operational constraints before they occur.
 Having a workforce that is not only present but proficient ensures that constraints are handled efficiently and that production goals are met consistently. - Insufficient Scheduling

 Proficiency Over Competency: Building a Workforce That Delivers